-- Exclusion for a fixed period or permanent exclusion recommended by Headteacher supported by Chairman of Trustees, or in his absence another Trustee. - Parents to be handed written notification at the exclusion interview or within 2 working days of the reason(s) for exclusion and of their right to appeal to the Disciplinary Committee of the Trustees. - Parents must exercise this right within 15 days of the date of exclusion. - The Disciplinary Committee of the Trustees will hear the representations of the parents (the Disciplinary Committee to consist of three members of the board of Trustees not involved in the original decision.). - The parent will be invited to attend this meeting.
+Permanent exclusion - recommended by Headteacher supported by Chairman of Trustees, or in his absence another Trustee.

+- Parents to be handed written notification at the exclusion interview or within 2 working days of the reason(s) for exclusion and of their right to appeal to the Disciplinary Committee of the Trustees. - Parents must exercise this right within 15 days of the date of exclusion. - The Disciplinary Committee of the Trustees will hear the representations of the parents (the Disciplinary Committee to consist of three members of the board of Trustees not involved in the original decision.). - The parent will be invited to attend this meeting with a companion of his/her choice.

-This policy should be read in conjunction with our E-safety, Anti-Bullying, Safeguarding, Staff Code of Conduct and Whistleblowing policies.
+This policy should be read in conjunction with our Exclusions, E-safety, Anti-Bullying, Safeguarding, Staff Code of Conduct and Whistleblowing policies.